 Instructions

 - Place all the ingredients in a food processor (or Vitamix), along with a pinch of salt and a few grinds of pepper.
-Puree until smooth, stopping to scrape down the sides as needed.
+Purée until smooth, stopping to scrape down the sides as needed.
 Taste and adjust the seasonings, if needed.

 - Transfer to a serving bowl and drizzle lightly with oil.
-Garnish with extra cilantro, cumin, black pepper, and chili flakes, if you’d like.
+Garnish with extra cilantro, cumin, and chili flakes, if you’d like.
 (Leftover dip may be kept in an airtight container in the fridge for up to 5 days.)

 Nutrition